 If you’re looking for a solid shoe at a reasonable price the Revel 5 is worth a look.

-This shoe is designed for the runner that’s looking for a do-it-all shoe that’s neither super soft and designed for long recovery runs, nor a shoe that’s super high tech and built for race day.
+This shoe is great for the runner that’s looking for a do-it-all shoe that’s neither super soft for long recovery runs nor super high-tech and primed for race day.

 The Brooks Revel 5 is perfect for the jogger that needs something for 3-5 miles, 3-5 days a week that’s somewhat light and nimble, responsive enough to feel fun, and soft enough to work as a daily trainer.